tektoncd/pipeline/docs/resources.md

 When resources are bound inside a TaskRun, they can include extra information in the TaskRun Status.ResourcesResult field.
 This information can be useful for auditing the exact resources used by a TaskRun later.
-Currently the only resource that uses this mechanism is the Image resource, which includes the exact digest of an image built by a TaskRun and declared as an output.
+Currently the Image and Git resources use this mechanism.

 For an example of what this output looks like: